 Follow UWill Discover!

-UWill Discover is a campus wide primarily undergraduate conference that showcases research, ideas, inventions and creative activity from every department and faculty on campus!
+UWill Discover will be held March 31 through April 2, 2020 on the University of Windsor Campus.
+UWill Discover is a campus wide 3 day conference that showcases research, ideas, inventions and creative activity from every department and faculty on campus!
 It is excellent opportunity for students to share their work in an interdisciplinary context with faculty and their peers.
 There are also great opportunities for students to get involved in organizing the conference.

 UWill Discover draws attention to and celebrates our students’ research and original creative activity.
 It is an expression of the goals and aspirations of our University, to develop deeper and broader connections between teaching and research, between learning and the community, and between the classroom, the lab, and the working world.

-When submitting your project proposal, you MUST specify which one of the 4 grand challenges it falls under.
-The University of Windsor has recast its strategic research priorities into four Grand Challenges: (1) Healthy Great Lakes; (2) Viable, Healthy and Safe Communities; (3) Sustainable Industry; and (4) Understanding Borders.
+Grand Challenges theme: The University of Windsor has recast its strategic research priorities into four Grand Challenges: (1) Safeguarding Healthy Great Lakes; (2) Building Viable, Healthy and Safe Communities; (3) Fostering Sustainable Industry; and (4) Understanding and Optimizing Borders.
 These Grand Challenges are based on our geographical location and our historic research strengths.
 They collectively define us and tell the external world our aspirations and goals.
 No other Canadian university can tackle these challenges simultaneously today.
-Notice that each category crosses discipline boundaries and is inherently interdisciplinary.
-Please refer to the descriptions below about each grand challenge and determine which one your work fits best under.
+Examples of each of these Grand Challenges can be found below.
+Note: your proposal does not have to fit the examples we provided, just the theme!!

-Healthy Great Lakes: Projects that advance and communicate fundamental knowledge of Great Lakes science; develop technologies that improve water quality and biota health; contribute to a culture that values and prioritizes activities that enhance the health of the Great Lakes; understand and help develop the policies and regulations to safeguard the Great Lakes; mitigate and adapt to the effects of natural and societal impact to the Great Lakes and lead remediation efforts in the Great Lakes region and beyond; and train highly qualified personnel who will become next-generation scholars and leaders.
+- Examples: Projects that advance and communicate fundamental knowledge of Great Lakes science; develop technologies that improve water quality and biota health; contribute to a culture that values and prioritizes activities that enhance the health of the Great Lakes; understand and help develop the policies and regulations to safeguard the Great Lakes; mitigate and adapt to the effects of natural and societal impact to the Great Lakes and lead remediation efforts in the Great Lakes region and beyond; train highly qualified personnel who will become next-generation scholars and leaders.

-Sustainable Industry: Collaborate with multi-sector industrial stakeholders to help build sustainable industries; mobilize knowledge and technologies to collaborating industry partners; accommodate and facilitate the collaboration with participating industrial partners who prefer locating their innovation units at the University to develop next-generation ideas and products; provide business, legal and technical advice to industries on a collaborative basis; and train highly qualified personnel who will become next-generation industrial entrepreneurs, leaders, scientists and engineers.
+- Examples: Collaborate with multi-sector industrial stakeholders to help build sustainable industries; mobilize knowledge and technologies to collaborating industry partners; accommodate and facilitate the collaboration with participating industrial partners who prefer locating their innovation units at the University to develop next-generation ideas and products; provide business, legal and technical advice to industries on a collaborative basis; train highly qualified personnel who will become next-generation industrial entrepreneurs, leaders, scientists and engineers.